TrofimovAssya/AIPig/README.md

-# AI for the game of Pig
+# AI for Game of Pig

-Game of Pig, developped for IFT1015 class, at University of Montreal, Fall of 2014 by Assya Trofimov petitkalimero@gmail.com
+Game of Pig, originally developped for Prof. Aaron Courville's IFT1015 class, at University of Montreal in the Fall of 2014.
-Prof. Aaron Courville
-Hard-coded strategies taken from http://nifty.stanford.edu/2010/neller-pig/

-# Couple of notes:

-AIplayer was first imagined after not having enough inspiration to find the best strategy The code works entirely as functions, no OOP (to stay true to my Fall 2014 knowledge) Original code was lost, but was in JS (according to school language of choice fot IFT1015 class)
+## What it does

+The hard-coded strategies taken from http://nifty.stanford.edu/2010/neller-pig/.
+The AI-strategy was first imagined as a lazy solution to finding a good strategy for the class assignment.